marcus-grant/notes/k-means-cluster.md

 but not accurate enough to be reliable, which is the height of user frustration.

-We can also evaluate the model using a confusion matrix.
+We can also evaluate the model using a [confusion matrix][-confused].
 That can be setup using the `sklearn.metrics` module's `confusion_matrix` function.
 Then using `seaborn`'s `heatmap` function,